EasyDMEK Shooter – PrepLoad-Tool

-Surgical device for standardised Descemet Membrane Endothelial Keratoplasty (DMEK)
+Surgical device for standardised Descemet Membrane Endothelial Keratoplasty (DMEK), combinated tool for preparation and transfer

 Corneal transplantation is the most frequently performed and most successful organ transplantion in medicine.
 Each layer of the cornea can develop its own disease.
 For example, the inner layer of the cornea (endothelium) can become cloudy after cataract surgery or in the case of Fuchs' corneal endothelial dystrophy.
 The pathological inner layer – consisting of the Descement membrane and endothelium – is replaced within an operation called DMEK (Descemet Membrane Endothelial Keratoplasty).
 During the process the layer is introduced into the front chamber of the patient’s eye in a coiled status by means of a so-called DMEK-shooter.
 A problem is that the Descemet membrane has the tendency to automatically wind itself up to form a single-axis winding.
 The membrane must therefore be unwound manually by the surgeon after insertion into the front chamber of the eye, partly with the aid of further instruments and/or by air bubble or pressure on the cornea.
 This surgical technique is time-consuming, can damage the graft and is stressful for the eye.